 The cruise industry has been ignoring its responsibilites in local destinations for too long.
-Here, we examine the evidence clearly showing cruising as the bad boys of travel.
+Here, we examine the evidence showing cruising as the bad boys of travel.

 According to our partner at Climate Care, a cruise liner such as Queen Mary 2 emits 0.43kg of CO2 per passenger mile, compared with 0.257kg for a long-haul flight (even allowing for the further damage of emissions being produced in the upper atmosphere).
 See The Guardian here

 ).
 Mandatory environmental standards of the Cruise Lines International Association relate largely to discharging hazardous waste into the marine environment.
-But there are much wider environmental consequences…
+But there are much wider environmental consequences.

 ).
 According to Ocean Planet, one study of a cruise ship anchor dropped in a coral reef for one day found an area about half the size of a football field completely destroyed, and half again as much covered by rubble that died later.
-It was estimated that coral recovery would take fifty years.
+It was estimated that coral recovery would take 50years.

 According to The Observer, Carnival Corp has been fined in Florida for failing to cater for disabled staff and a number of employees are currently suing it for non-payment of overtime.
 In many cases, cruise companies are not bound by the laws of any country and this causes many problems where waste dumping and employee conditions are concerned.
 Cruise companies can register their vessels in countries with accommodating attitudes to labour laws such as Panama and the Bahamas.
 And if the laws don’t suit the companies they campaign for change.
-For example, when it realized that Panamanian law guaranteed one day off a week, the cruise liners successfully lobbied for an exemption.
+For example, when it realised that Panamanian law guaranteed one day off a week, the cruise liners successfully lobbied for an exemption.

 Local economic benefits